 Nodes.
 (Only displayed for partitioned indexes.)
 The nodes on which the index partitions are stored, and the number of partitions stored on each node.

-In addition, when the index row is expanded, the Index Stats heading is also displayed, along with the Open in Workbench and Drop buttons.
+In addition, when the index row is expanded, the Index Stats control is displayed, along with the Open in Workbench and Drop buttons.
 These controls are described below.

-To see statistics for the index, left-click the Index Stats heading in the expanded index row.
+To see statistics for the index, left-click on the Index Stats control in the expanded index row.
 The panel expands vertically, and provides the following display of interactive charts:

-Modify the index definition as required.
-(You cannot change the definition of the existing index, but you can create a new index with the modified definition.)
+Modify the N1QL index-definition, as required.
+(Note that you cannot change the definition of the existing index, but you can create a new index with the modified definition.)

 When left-clicked on, this executes the query that has been typed into the Query Editor.